Simo981/instatry/README.md

 # Instatry
 Instagram Bruteforcer with session saver

-### Educational Purposes Only, I Don't Take Responsability For Any Other Use
+# Disclaimer
+### Educational purposes only, I don't take responsability for any other use

 # Dependencies
 ```